 A vegetarian delight in Tanzania

-Just like the famous quote “ A happy tummy is a happy soul”, one of my favorite memories from Tanzania was relishing on the local vegetarian food (Apart from spending time with my husband, ofcourse ;)).
-I know one wouldn’t link Tanzania to a country offering variety of options for vegetarians.
-But after eating some of the delicious local food, I can happily say in Swahili “Hakuna Matata” to all my vegetarian travellers to Tanzania.
+Just like the famous quote “ A happy tummy is a happy soul”, one of my favorite memories from Tanzania was relishing on the local vegetarian food (Apart from spending time with my husband, of course ;)).
+I know one wouldn’t link Tanzania to a country offering a variety of options for vegetarians.
+But after eating some of the delicious local food, I can happily say in Swahili “Hakuna Matata” to all my vegetarian travelers to Tanzania.

 1. Zanzibar mix Uroja Soup

-The Uroja Soup is a flour-based soup made with coconut milk, raw mango and spices.
-A lot of our Indian readers will instantly recognize this as the traditional kadhi pakoda and I have to admit even I was in bit of a fix when they first served me the soup ;).
-The soup recipe is inspired from Indian flavours and is a famous dish in Stone Town, Zanzibar Island.
-You can try Uroja at the local food stalls or any of the traditional restaurants in stone Town.
+The Uroja Soup is a flour-based soup made with coconut milk, raw mango, and spices.
+A lot of our Indian readers will instantly recognize this as the traditional kadhi pakoda and I have to admit even I was in a bit of a fix when they first served me the soup ;).
+The soup recipe is inspired by Indian flavors and is a famous dish in Stone Town, Zanzibar Island.
+You can try Uroja at the local food stalls or any of the traditional restaurants in Stone Town.